go-leap/dev/lex/readme.md

 var (
 	// ScannerLineCommentPrefix must be set before any calls to Lex or Scan and then never again.
 	ScannerLineCommentPrefix = "//"

 	// ScannerLongCommentPrefixAndSuffix must be set before any calls to Lex or Scan and then never again.
 	ScannerLongCommentPrefixAndSuffix = "/**/"

 	// ScannerStringDelims must be set before any calls to Lex or Scan and then never again.
 	ScannerStringDelims string = "\""

 	// ScannerStringDelimNoEscape must be set before any calls to Lex or Scan and then never again.
+It must also be mentioned inside `ScannerStringDelims`.
 	ScannerStringDelimNoEsc byte
 )
 ```